JankariTech/openproject-nextcloud-app/README.md

 Set up and build `OpenProject` locally following [OpenProject Development Setup](https://www.openproject.org/docs/development/development-environment/)
 After the setup, run `OpenProject` locally with the given command line.

->NOTE: while running the below bash command line for `NC_SUB_FOLDER` put the sub folder path if you are running nextcloud in a sub folder else do remove it.
+>NOTE: If you are running Nextcloud in a sub folder  replace `NC_SUB_FOLDER` with the path name, otherwise remove it.

 ```bash
 # the reason to set relative path with NC_SUB_FOLDER is it makes easy to change when there is redirection url in response